guylyons/guy-hugo/content/posts/2019/vim-it-all.md

 draft: false
 ---

-Since I use Emacs and Vim regularly, on all my machines I use Vim keybindings for nearly everything.
+I use Emacs and Vim regularly so I try to incorporate Vim keybindings for nearly everything I do.
 It makes switching from browser to editor really efficient, and avoids a lot of the RSI issues associated with the default keybindings configured in Emacs.